 She uses hand-picked vegetables, fruits, herbs and flowers from Al Haush gardens.
 Each product is a unique work of art, that captures the essence of Al Haush in each beautifully presented product.
 Nisrine can often be found collecting aromatic plants and home-grown ingredients in preparation for her delicious seasonal products.

-They began their professional career very young.
-Their artfully prepared homegrown dishes are the result of a life devoted to their culinary obsession.
-Before joining Al Haush Raed and Mimi developed their craft in several prestigious restaurants across Lebanon and the Middle East.
-Both are naturally creative chefs with an exceptional eye for detail.
-They selects only the freshest ingredients and works in collaboration with Al Haush gardeners on their seasonal menus.
+He began his professional career very young.
+His artfully prepared homegrown dishes are the result of a life devoted to his culinary obsession.
+Before joining Jad developed his craft in several prestigious restaurants across Lebanon and the Middle East and owned and operated 3 restaurants L'Humeur du Chef, La Cabane du Chef and La Paillotte du Chef, naturally creative chef with an exceptional eye for detail.
+He selects only the freshest ingredients and works in collaboration with Al Haush gardeners on their seasonal menus.

 Mohamad – Bike in charge

 Our bike in charge has been a bike enthusiast from an early age.
 Mohamad offers guests the opportunity to discover Al Haush’s land by exploring the hidden lanes and tracks on one of our bikes from our bike station.